Welcome to Canongate Primary School

 We are pleased to welcome you to Canongate Primary School website.

 Canongate Primary school was built in 1972.
 It is situated in extensive grounds off the Canongate beside the Botanical Gardens.
 It is a co-educational, non denominational school and one of three council primary schools in St Andrews.

 The school building has 13 classrooms two of which are Additional Support Classes for the North East area of Fife, a multi-purpose hall and office accommodation.
 A nursery class is set within the infant department in two classrooms and it also has an outside play area.

 A controlled entry system operates on the main front and back entrance to the school and all other entrances/exits are locked from the outside.
 There are permanent ramps for disabled access to the front and rear of the building.

 An outdoor netball court lies within the tarmac area.
 There are picnic benches which surround the building for outdoor eating all year round.
 There is an extensive grass play area which is used weather depending..
 Our outdoor play area has an extensive trim trail to promote team work and activity.
 The school is fortunate to be located near the Lade Braes, The Botanic Gardens and West Sands and classes can make effective use of the local environment to support our curriculum.

 Our aim is to provide a stimulating and challenging environment where each child can achieve his/her full potential taking into account the importance of partnership with parents and the wider community.

-Our Parent Forum is very active and organises a number of social activities throughout the session.
+Our Parent Council is very active and organises a number of social activities throughout the session.
 Money raised is used to buy a variety of curricular materials and playground equipment.
-The Parent Forum meets regularly and also supports the school in its official capacity.
-The pupil council has members from every class within the school and meets regularly to discuss concerns and issues raised by pupils.
+The Parent Council meet regularly and also support the school in its official capacity.

 We are pleased to meet with parents who wish to discuss any aspects of our school.